yksa/next14/README.md

 - Route handlers are also great for making external API requests
 - Route handlers run server-side, ensuring that sensitive information like private keys remains secure and never gets shipped to the browser
 - Route handlers are the equivalent of API routes in Page router

+## Caching in Route Handlers

+- Route Handlers are cached by default when using the GET method with the Response object in Next.js

+How to opt out of caching?

+- dynamic mode in Segment Config Option
+- using the Request object with the GET method
+- employing dynamic functions like headers() and cookies()
+- using any HTTP method other than GET